 ATol tells WT_Perf how little you want the BEM induction factors to change from one iteration to the next in order to consider it converged.

 After BEM convergence for each element, WT_Perf uses the average induction for the entire rotor to compute the skewed wake correction, which it then applies to each element.
 WT_Perf will recompute the induction for each element using the newly corrected induction values for the initial estimates.
 It then uses the resulting average induction factor to compute and add the skewed-wake correction to each of those elements.
 WT_Perf continues this outer iteration until the correction changes by less than SWTol.

+This alpha version of WT_Perf uses a significantly different iteration algorithm to compute the induction factors.
+For more information on how the new induction algorithm works in this version of WT_Perf, please see the paper by (Maniaci 2011): http://wind.nrel.gov/designcodes/papers/AIAA-2011-150-703.pdf

 Algorithm Configuration